ghstwhl/ePartners/LC1001-1/README.md

 ## With I2C LCD Adapter

 ## Connections
+- The Adapter should be soldered to the LCD module.
+- If you don't have experience to use this adapter, please see the link in the "References" section.
 - Connect SDA, SCL, VCC(5V on Arduino board), GND pins of I2C Adapter to the same each pin of Arduino board
+-

 ## Test Code
 * This example is included in the [library](Library/) folder.